Updated October 2018

 - the domain names of our visitors’ internet service providers.

 Collins McNicholas will take appropriate legal, organisational, and technical measures to protect your personal information.
 When Collins McNicholas uses a third-party service provider, that provider will be carefully selected and will be contractually required to use appropriate measures to protect the confidentiality and security of personal information.
-We use a variety of security technologies and procedures to help protect your PI from unauthorised access, use or disclosure.
+We use a variety of security technologies and procedures to help protect your Personal Information from unauthorised access, use or disclosure.
 Unfortunately, the transmission of information via the Internet or a mobile phone network connection is not completely secure.
-Although we will do our best to protect your PI, we cannot guarantee the security of the PI you transmit to our website.
+Although we will do our best to protect your personal information, we cannot guarantee the security of the personal information you transmit to our website.
 Any transmission is at your own risk.
 While we cannot guarantee that loss, misuse or alteration to data will not occur during transmission, once we have received your information, we will employ appropriate technical security measures to protect your data.

 Collins McNicholas takes its obligations very seriously and adopts the strongest line in relation to the misuse of customer information by any of its staff.
 Any breach of trust regarding the confidentiality of information is treated as serious misconduct under the Disciplinary Code and can lead to sanctions up to and including dismissal.